trueadm/ripple/website/docs/introduction.md

 ## Missing Features

 - **SSR**: Ripple is currently an SPA only, this is because I haven't gotten around to it
-- **Types**: The codebase is very raw with limited types, we're getting around to it